ClarkMcGrew/edep-sim/README.md

 ##### Controlling the step size.

 The hit segment length is determined by a combination the GEANT4 physics step and a segment target length.
 The GEANT4 physics step length is determined by the interaction cross sections, the energy loss, and the multiple scattering.
 The physics step length control parameters (but not explicitly the step length) can be controlled using the macro commands in the "/process/eLoss/" and "/process/msc/" directories.
+A geometry can also set an explicit step length limit (see below).
 The target length of the hit segment can be controlled using the "/edep/hitLength" macro, and the maximum sagitta of the segment can be controlled using the "/edep/hitSagitta" macro.
+Notice that the segment will grow until it is at least as long as the target hit length value.
 Typically, the hit length should be a little smaller than the resolution of the detector.
 Hit segments will not cross geometry boundaries.

 It is important to notice that the hit segments can have a length that is long compared to the resolution of the detector, but the "diameter" of the